The World Class Coll dels Reis Climb

 We have the Palma born engineer Antonio Paretti to thank for this masterpiece (as well as the road out to Cap Formentor).
 Under his direction, 31 000 cubic metres of rock was removed by hand to realise his dream.
 His design used the mountains natural curves to keep the gradient mostly the same until the 2 km to go mark which are the hardest and contain two short sections on bends that are steeper at a just manageable 11.5% gradient.

-When cycling in Mallorca, ride there from where you are staying or take the Sa Calobra Express from Port Pollenca to the aqueduct and ride it with fresh legs - but ride it.
+When cycling in Mallorca, if you want to ride Sa Calobra with fresh legs for a PB, take the Sa Calobra Express from Port de Pollença, Alcudia, Can Picafort or Playa de Muro to the aqueduct and ride it with fresh legs.